Auddity/Auddity_Portfolio_V2/README.md

 Priority:
   - Add Focus States to links

+  - Create Sass function for animations that are reused?

 Secondary:
   - Header Links gradient effect on tech logos.

-  - Create Sass function for animations that are reused?

   - Refactor repeated code across components

   - Apply Footer visible state site wide to accomodate elements it overlaps.

+  - Make logo image it's own component, will be always visible (no transition) except on specific pages.